rafalp/Misago/docs/ProfileFields.md

 ```
 $ python manage.py listusedprofilefields
 bio:        5
-fullname: 5
+real_name:  5
 location:   2
 ```

-Above result means that 5 users `profile_fields` has `bio` and `fullname` keys and two users have `location` key.
+Above result means that 5 users `profile_fields` has `bio` and `real_name` keys and two users have `location` key.
 This tool doesn't filter off empty values, meaning that those key exist, but may be empty strings.

 ## Deleting profile field from database